MoodShift guides young adults through overwhelming situations using simple mental exercises to shift their moods and emotions.

 Using my greyscale prototype I conducted two rounds of user testing.
 After each round of testing, I updated the app to improve the overall information architecture.
-The next section outlines some of the most important iterations made during the evolution of the greyscale wireframes.
+The next section outlines some of the most important iterations.

 Users were asked to:

 Practice Mindfulness but doing a breathing exercise

 View their past conversation